zfcampus/zf-content-negotiation/README.md

 #### Key: `accept_whitelist`

-`accept_whitelist` key is utilized to instruct the content-negotiation module which media types are acceptable for a given controller service name.
-When a controller service name is configured in this key, along with an indexed array of matching media types, only media types that match the Accept header of a given request will be allowed to be dispatched.
-Unmatched media types will receive a 406 _Cannot honor Accept type specified_ error.
+The `accept_whitelist` key is utilized to instruct the content negotiation module which media types are acceptable for a given controller service name.
+When a controller service name is configured in this key, along with an indexed array of matching media types, only media types that match the `Accept` header of a given request will be allowed to be dispatched.
+Unmatched media types will receive a `406 Cannot honor Accept type specified` response.

 The value of each controller service name key can either be a string or an array of strings.